wix-incubator/ui-autotools/packages/schema-extract/README.md

 # Schema Extract

-Schema extract transforms code files into [JSON-Schema](https://json-schema.org/) schemas.
+Schema extract transforms all the types (Explicit or inferred) in your code files into [JSON-Schema](https://json-schema.org/) schemas.
 Schema extraction is a necessary step to create automated documentation for your code.

 It is composed of two parts, the **ts transformer** and **linker**.